prodanv/SMSc/README.md

 # Lib for smsc.ua

-This package provides a set of reusable validation rules for your Laravel projects.
-Use them to augment the existing set provided by Laravel itself.
+This package provides a set of functions to use smsc.ua API.

 ## Installation